MotusWTS/motusClient/inst/doc/upstream_api.md

-If an API call does not find any data for which the user is authorized, it will return a json object of the usual structure, except that column arrays will have length zero.
+If an API call does not find any data for which the user is authorized, it will return a json object of the usual structure, except that arrays will have length zero.
 This represents an R data.frame with the correct column names but zero rows.

 The API doesn't currently provide a way to tell whether there are additional data